Edith Penrose: Baghdad and the oil industry

 While in Baghdad, Penrose saw an opportunity to study the economics of the oil industry.
 This work culminated in a book, The Large International Firm in Developing Countries: The International Petroleum Industry, which was published in 1968.
 After the overthrow of the Hashemite monarchy, the couple were expelled from Iraq and drove across the Syrian Desert, through Turkey and on to the UK.

 Move to UK

-In 1959, she took a joint readership post in economics with at the London School of Economics and the School of Oriental and African Studies (SOAS).
-In 1964 she was appointed chair of economics with special reference to Asia at the SOAS, a post which she held until 1978.
-During this time she continued her interest in multinational oil companies, travelling extensively.
-She also became involved in a number of academic and public bodies including the Monopolies Commission and was elected a fellow of the Royal Commonwealth Society in 1985.
+In 1959, Penrose took a joint readership post in economics at the London School of Economics and the School of Oriental and African Studies (SOAS).
+In 1964, she was appointed chair of economics with special reference to Asia at the SOAS, a post which she held until 1978.
+During this time, she continued her interest in multinational oil companies, and was travelling extensively.
+She also became involved in several academic and public bodies, including the Monopolies Commission and was elected a fellow of the Royal Commonwealth Society in 1985.

 INSEAD

 At age 64, Penrose retired from SOAS and took up a position as professor of political economy at INSEAD in Fontainebleau, France.
-When her husband died in 1984 she retired from INSEAD and moved back to the UK settling at Waterbeach, Cambridgeshire near to her surviving sons.
+When her husband died in 1984, she retired from INSEAD and moved back to the UK, settling at Waterbeach, Cambridgeshire near to her surviving sons.